mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 So, if you were to ask is this hard to write or talk about?
 No. Not at all.
 Easy as Breathing, really.

+However, there are things in here that ARE triggering to others...
+If you are dealing with depression in a heavy way, suicidal thoughts, etc, please be aware this WILL be triggering I would not recommend reading this.
+If you do, please do it after all the art is completed so that you see the healing that comes with this.
+Don't go into something without seeing the head tunnel completely defined, at least in regards to something like this.

 ##

 #### About my writing and a quick preface: